Skip to content

 });

-Here we use modify, since such an entry already exists in the table and we just need to change it.
-The first parameter is an iterator that needs to be changed (an entry in the table), the second is who pays for the RAM, the third is a lambda for editing an entry in the table.
+Here, we use modify, since such an entry already exists in the table and we just need to update it.
+The first parameter is an iterator that points to the entry to be changed, the second is who pays for the RAM, and the third is a lambda function for editing the entry in the table.

 PS.
-The Following link leads us to a repository that corresponds everything described, so you can simply build that code and use in a way you want.
-Next articles will contain also past code examples, so our framework will evolve over time containing all past articles.
+The following link leads to a repository that corresponds to everything described here, so you can simply build that code and use it as needed.
+Future articles will also include previous code examples, allowing our framework to evolve over time while incorporating all past articles.